-If your claim is one which can not be made in small claims court, it can most likely be brought in the Superior Court (some claims must be brought in the Federal Court - these cases usually involve a claim against the Federal Government or one of its departments or agencies).
+If your claim is one which can not be made in small claims court, it can most likely be brought in the Ontario Superior Court of Justice (some claims must be brought in the Federal Court - these cases usually involve a claim against the Federal Government or one of its departments or agencies).
 You can represent yourself in Superior Court, but the rules, forms and procedures are made with the fact that most litigants in the Superior Court are represented by lawyers.

 Proceedings in the Superior Court of Justice are governed by the Rules of Civil Procedure as well as several laws and regulations including (but not limited to) the Courts of Justice Act and the Limitations Act.
 Almost all law suits will involve other laws and regulations.
 Determining which laws and regulations apply to a particular case is best done in consultation with a lawyer.